unoplatform/uno.extensions/doc/Reference/Markup/GettingStarted.md

 ## Strongly Typed DataContext

-When building the content of a given control you can make use of the DataContext extension to provide a strongly typed context for bindings.
+When building the content of a given control, you can make use of the `DataContext` extension to provide a strongly typed context for bindings.
 It is important to note that these extensions will not create or resolve your DataContext.
 These extensions are meant to help you create [strongly typed bindings](xref:Reference.Markup.DependencyPropertyBuilder).

 **Strongly Typed DataContext**
 ```cs